How to Soothe a Crying Baby

 9. Sing or talk to your baby.
 Your voice can be reassuring to your little one.
 And even if you don't have the best singing voice, you could try singing or humming a lullaby.

 10. Try rocking your baby.
-The rocking movement of sitting in a rocking chair or glider may remind your baby of the movement he felt inside the womb.
+The rocking movement of sitting in a rocking chair or glider may remind your baby of the movement they felt inside the womb.
 You could also simply sway your baby in your arms to replicate the motion.

 11. Place your baby in a swing or bouncer.
 The movement can have a calming effect.